avaakash/Tweet-From-Message/README.md

-Give the tokens and keys to the env.json file (a sample is given, follow that naming convention only) Run the main.py file and voila, now send any text to your telegram bot and it will tweet it
+Give the tokens and keys to the env.json file (a sample is given, follow that naming convention only) Run the main.py file and voila, now send any text to your telegram bot and it will tweet it Or you can run the start.sh file to start a background process.
+And stop.sh to kill the process

 Telegram bot commands
 /start: displays a info message